mig0/puzzle-dungeon/README.md

 ## Contact Us

-If you'd like to contribute as a developer, an artist or a mathematician to develop puzzle algorythms, please drop a note to migo00 at gmail.
+If you would like to contribute as a developer, artist or mathematician to develop puzzle algorithms, please drop a note to migo00 at gmail.

 Have fun with Puzzle Dungeon!